PDF

 Acceptable Software, File Designations, and TeX/LaTeX

-See the list of Acceptable Software and appropriate File Designations to be sure your file types are compatible with ACS Paragon Plus.
+See the list of Acceptable Software and appropriate File Designations to be sure your file types are compatible with the submission system.
 Information for manuscripts generated from TeX/LaTeX is also available.

 Cover Letter